Democratic Socialists of America: Stagnation and opposition (1990–2015)

-DSA also initiated key campaigns during this period.
-In the early 1990s, it made the fight for a single-payer healthcare system a major national priority, sponsoring a multi-city tour by Canadian health advocates to promote the model.
-It actively campaigned against Clinton's signature policies, including the North American Free Trade Agreement (NAFTA), the 1994 crime bill, and the gutting of welfare (AFDC).
-It also founded the Prison Moratorium Project in 1997 to oppose mass incarceration.
 In the 2000 presidential election, the organization was divided and took no official position, with prominent members like Cornel West supporting Green Party nominee Ralph Nader while others reluctantly supported Democratic nominee Al Gore.
 After the 9/11 attacks, DSA actively participated in the anti-war movement against the wars in Iraq and Afghanistan and developed an "Economic Justice Agenda" that prefigured many of the proposals of the 2016 Sanders campaign.

 In 2011, longtime YDS leader Maria Svart was hired as National Director.
-In the wake of movements like Occupy Wall Street in 2011, Fight for $15 in 2012, and Black Lives Matter in 2013, the socialist movement began to gain new steam; by 2012, membership stood at 6,500.
-In 2014, an internal Left Caucus formed that challenged some of DSA's assumptions and advocated a pro-Boycott, Divestment and Sanctions (BDS) position, which at the time was difficult to discuss within the organization.
+In the wake of movements like Occupy Wall Street in 2011, Fight for $15 in 2012, and Black Lives Matter in 2013, the socialist movement began to gain new steam.
+By 2012, membership stood at 6,500.
+In 2014, an internal Left Caucus formed that challenged some of DSA's stances and advocated a pro–Boycott, Divestment and Sanctions (BDS) position, which at the time was difficult to discuss within the organization.

 Resurgence (2016–present)

 The 2016 presidential campaign of Bernie Sanders was a major catalyst for DSA's resurgence.

 The 2016 presidential primary campaign of Bernie Sanders was a turning point for DSA.
-An independent senator from Vermont and self-described democratic socialist, Sanders brought the term "democratic socialism" into mainstream U.S. politics.
+An independent senator from Vermont and self-described democratic socialist, Sanders brought the term "democratic socialism" into mainstream US politics.
 DSA, which had been urging Sanders to run, endorsed him in December 2014, becoming one of the only major socialist organizations to do so, and its members became active volunteers in his campaign.

 The campaign, followed by the election of Donald Trump in November 2016, triggered a massive influx of new, mostly young, members, a phenomenon known as the "Trump bump".
 The organization grew from 6,500 members in the fall of 2014 to 8,500 by Election Day 2016.
 The day after Trump's election, 1,000 new members joined.
 By July 2017, DSA's membership had reached 24,000; by the end of 2018, it was 55,000; and by 2021, it peaked at 94,000 before experiencing a decline.

 The median age of members dropped from 68 in 2013 to 33 in 2017.
 The organization was transformed, in the words of one commentator, from a "musty debate club for retired social democrats into an electoral powerhouse of young, ecumenical radicals".
 At its 2017 national convention, the new membership officially took over, passing proposals to leave the Socialist International, formally endorse the BDS movement, and prioritize a national campaign for Medicare for All.